Confidentiality Doctrine

 Conditions, severability, and tail clauses

-A condition precedent is something that must happen before the duty of confidentiality attaches — for example, the receiving party must first be granted access to a specific data room.
+A condition precedent is something that must happen before the duty of confidentiality attaches, for example, the receiving party must first be granted access to a specific data room.
 A condition subsequent ends the duty when a defined event occurs, such as the information becoming public through no fault of the receiver.
-A severability clause lets a court excise an overbroad term (say, a 25-year nondisclosure period in a state that caps trade-secret tails at 7) without voiding the whole agreement.
+A severability clause lets a court excise an overbroad term (say, a 25-year nondisclosure period a court finds unreasonably long for the information at issue) without voiding the whole agreement.
 Assignment language controls whether the NDA travels with a corporate sale, and novation language addresses what happens when the original signer is replaced by a successor entity.
 A choice of law clause locks the construction rules to a specific jurisdiction so that a Delaware company suing a California vendor does not get its NDA reinterpreted under California's strong public-policy carve-outs.

-Every state imposes a statute of limitations on written contracts — typically four to six years from the date the breach is discovered.
+An NDA's duration of confidentiality is whatever the parties bargained for: trade-secret NDAs commonly run indefinitely (or "for as long as the information remains a trade secret"); employee and vendor NDAs typically tail for two to five years after the relationship ends; commercial M&A NDAs run one to three years from signing.
+Separately, the statute of limitations for SUING on a breach is shorter: most states impose a four- to ten-year window on written-contract claims, typically measured from the date of breach.
 Federal trade-secret claims under the Defend Trade Secrets Act run on a three-year clock from discovery.
 Delay past those windows extinguishes the right to sue even where the breach is clear, which is why a well-drafted NDA also includes notice and cure timing that pauses the clock while the parties try to resolve the issue.

 Reader Questions